FIWARE/tutorials.Linked-Data/README.md

 ### FIWARE Data Models

 [https://schema.lab.fiware.org/ld/fiware-datamodels-context.jsonld](https://schema.lab.fiware.org/ld/fiware-datamodels-context.jsonld)
 refers to the definition of standard data models supplied by FIWARE.
-Adding this to the `@context` will load all the [data models](https://fiware-datamodels.readthedocs.io) defined by the FIWARE Foundation, a summary of the FQNs related to **Building** can be seen below:
+Adding this to the `@context` will load the definitions of all the [data models](https://fiware-datamodels.readthedocs.io) defined by the FIWARE Foundation, a summary of the FQNs related to **Building** can be seen below:

 ```json
 {